Isospectral Alexandrov Spaces: Examples

 we denote the complex Stiefel manifold consisting of orthonormal $r$-frames in $\C^s$. $M$ is a manifold of (real) dimension $2r(s-r)$ and the tangent space in $Q\in M$ is given by

 On $T_Q M$ we use the $U(s)$-left-invariant and $U(r)$-right-invariant Riemannian metric

-Note that we do not use a normal homogeneous metric induced by a bi-invariant one on $U(s)$, because then the $T$-orbits would not meet the $G$-orbits perpendicularly.
-However, for that metric one could still give a similar construction based on Remark \ref{rem:general_horizontalization}.
+Note that we do not use the normal homogeneous metric induced by the bi-invariant metric on $U(s)$, since then the $T$-orbits would not meet the $G$-orbits perpendicularly.
+However, for this metric one could still give a similar construction based on Remark \ref{rem:general_horizontalization}.